LuxciumProject/monorepo-one/library/object-with-expectations/README.md

 // at withExpectedProperty: { foo: 'machin', bar: 'bidule' }
 ```

-### A separate function is required in order to merge the sub-properties from your `expeceted` object.
+### A separate function is required in order to merge the sub-properties from your `expeceted` object

 ```typescript
 /**